sagor110090/livewire-modal/README.md

 ## Support

-For any issues or feature requests, feel free to [open an issue](https://github.com/sagor110090/livewire-modal/issues) on GitHub.
+For any issues or feature requests, feel free to [open an issue](https://github.com/sagor110090/livewire-modal/issues).

 ## License

 This package is open-source software licensed under the [MIT license](LICENSE.md).